 Skip to Content

-Quick Pickled Green Tomatoes: Without Canning
+Quick Pickled Green Tomatoes: Varieties, Safety, and Recipe

-Quick Pickled Green Tomatoes: Without Canning
+Quick Pickled Green Tomatoes: Varieties, Safety, and Recipe

-Home » Tomato Recipes » Quick Pickled Green Tomatoes: Without Canning
+Home » Tomato Recipes » pickled green tomatoes

 Sliced green tomatoes with pickling spices in a glass jar.

-Jump to: RECIPE | Are they safe? | Green Tomato Varieties vs Unripe Tomatoes | Canning vs Refrigerator Pickles | Key Ingredients for Pickling | Ideas for Using
+Jump to: RECIPE | Are they safe? | Green Varieties | Canning vs Refrigerator Pickles | Key Ingredients | How to Serve | FAQ

 This post may contain affiliate links, and you can read our disclosure information here–

-Are Quick Pickled Green Tomatoes Safe?
+Are Quick Pickled Green Tomatoes Safe to Eat?

 In order to answer this question, it’s important to keep in mind that there are two types of green tomatoes.
 First off, you’ve got your green heirloom tomatoes.

 As described in the full post on heirloom tomato characteristics, these are (almost) entirely green in color even when they’re ripe.
-A bit confusing if you’re not used to them, but I promise they taste fantastic and can absolutely safely be eaten raw with no risk of a belly ache.
+A bit confusing if you’re not used to them, but they taste fantastic and can absolutely safely be eaten raw with no risk of a belly ache.

 5 varieties of heirloom green tomatoes on a board.

 The other type of green tomato is the unripe version of a regular red variety.
 If you came here because the tomato season was coming to an end and you had to pick unripe tomatoes from your plant(s), that’s obviously what you’ve got on hand right now.
-These green tomatoes will be very firm and are usually more uniform in color.
+These unripe red tomatoes will be very firm and are usually more uniform in color.

-You may have heard that the latter version, the unripe green tomato, isn’t safe to eat raw because it contains toxic alkaloids.
+You may have heard that the latter version, the unripe red tomato, isn’t safe to eat raw because it contains toxic alkaloids.
 This would make it unsafe to quick pickle, also known as refrigerated pickled green tomatoes.
 The good news?
 It’s a myth!

 As mentioned in the New York Times, among other places, green tomatoes are SAFE to eat raw (although if you’re sensitive to acidic foods, take it easy).

 They are also SAFE to use for a quick pickled tomatoes.
 They do contain alkaloids, but those are not toxic.
-Hooray!

 Two green tomatoes still on the vine.

-Unripe green tomatoes still on the vine.
+Green tomatoes still on the vine.

-Green Giant is another heirloom that stays green all the way to ripening.
-Aunt Ruby’s and Green Giant are both quite large and would need to be chopped instead of sliced in order to fit it into most jars.
+Aunt Ruby’s is my favorite, although it is a beefsteak variety and is therefore pretty large.
+Green Giant is another large green heirloom that stays green all the way to ripening.
+Aunt Ruby’s and Green Giant would need to be chopped instead of sliced in order to fit it into most jars.

 The great thing about quick pickling green tomatoes is that it really doesn’t matter much what type of tomato you use.